-To receive a Doctor of Philosophy in Industrial and Organizational Psychology degree, students with a Master's degree must earn 60 graduate semester credit hours.
-Students with a Bachelor's degree must complete an additional 21 graduate semester credit hours and complete a thesis to receive their Master's degree while enrolled in the Ph.D. in Industrial/Organizational Psychology.
-Fifty-four of the program hours (for students entering with a Master's degree) must be completed through Keiser University.
-Seventy-five of the program hours (for students entering with a Baccalaureate degree) must be completed through Keiser University.
-Program requirements are as follows:
+To receive a Doctor of Philosophy in Industrial and Organizational Psychology degree, students with a Master's degree must earn 60 graduate semester credit hours as described below.
+Students with a Bachelor's degree must complete an additional 21 graduate semester credit hours and a thesis to receive their Master's degree while enrolled in the Ph.D. in Industrial/Organizational Psychology.
+The length of the master's entry program is approximately 44 months, whereas the length of the baccalaureate entry program is approximately 58 months.